nollettecs/Capstone-Report/README.md

-# 🏠 Housing Affordability Forecasting — Capstone Project
+# 🏠 Analyzing The Rise of Home Prices: A Data-Driven look at Housing Affordability (Capstone Project)

 This capstone project uses machine learning techniques to analyze and forecast trends in U.S. housing affordability.
 By combining datasets related to home prices and household income, the project explores how the affordability gap has evolved — and where it's headed through 2033.